chippyash/Strong-Type/README.md

 *  \__toString() - Magic toString method.
 Return value as a string
 *  \__invoke() - Proxy to get(), allows you to write $c() instead of $c->get()

+Numeric types, that is IntType, WholeIntType, NaturalIntType, FloatType, RationalType and ComplexType support the NumericTypeInterface which defines the method

+*  negate(): negate the number - NB Negation is will throw a \BadMethodCallException for WholeInt and NaturalInt types as they cannot be negative

 Additionally, the RationalType supports the RationalTypeInterface:

 *  setFromTypes(IntType $num, IntType $den, BoolType $reduce = null) - strict typed setter method